anoma/namada/documentation/cubic-pos-article.md

 # Introduction

-Proof-of-stake (PoS) consensus was developed as a way to solve the large computational overhead and long block finality times of proof-of-work (PoW) consensus mechanisms (e.g. in Bitcoin).
+Namada is a L1 proof-of-stake blockchain that provides interchain asset-agnostic privacy.
+Namada is based on a byzantine fault-tolerant (BFT) consensus mechanism widely used in the Cosmos ecosystem, provided by [Tendermint](https://github.com/informalsystems/tendermint-rs), that enables fast block finality times and much lower computational overhead than in proof-of-work (PoW) consensus mechanisms, as in Bitcoin.
+For consensus to be achieved in a BFT system, at least a 2/3 majority of the nodes (called validators) must be honest and behave according to the protocol.

+Namada uses [proof-of-stake](https://blog.ethereum.org/2014/01/15/slasher-a-punitive-proof-of-stake-algorithm) to provide security against Sybil attacks on the network, wherein a malicious entity achieves enough voting power to disrupt consensus of the true chain.
 Rather than miners competing to create the next block by hashing with lots of computing power in PoW systems, the block proposer is selected from a set of validators with probability proportional to the validator's bonded stake (or voting power).
-This block proposer mechanism allows PoS chains to be much greener than PoW chains that need to consume massive amounts of energy to reach consensus.
+This voting power is then used by the validators to determine if the 2/3 majority of consensus has been achieved.
+Furthermore, the block proposer mechanism also allows PoS chains to be much greener than PoW chains that need to consume massive amounts of energy to reach consensus.

-Namada's PoS module is similar to and influenced by the PoS system of the Cosmos Hub.
-Like many other blockchains in the Cosmos ecosystem, Namada employs Tendermint as its PoS consensus engine.
-Tendermint is a byzantine fault-tolerant (BFT) system that provides deterministic state machine replication as long as at least $2/3$ of the consensus voting power agrees on the state of the machine.
-Voting power in the consensus mechanism is held by nodes called validators, and the voting power is proportional to the amount of staked tokens held by the validators.

-- Anything else?
+Namada's PoS module is inspired in large part by the PoS system of the Cosmos Hub and by [prior discussions](https://github.com/cosmos/cosmos-sdk/blob/019444ae4328beaca32f2f8416ee5edbac2ef30b/docs/architecture/adr-039-epoched-staking.md#pipelining-the-epochs) on its future development, which have ultimately not been implemented.
+The ["nothing at stake" problem](https://blog.ethereum.org/2014/01/15/slasher-a-punitive-proof-of-stake-algorithm) is solved by slashing misbehaving validators, which amounts primarily to confiscating their bonded tokens.

+In the PoS system, both users and validators are incentivized with rewards to contribute to the security of the network by bonding tokens in the PoS module.
+Namada has a regular schedule for minting new tokens (inflation), many of which are paid out to accounts that have bonded tokens.
+Non-valdating accounts can participate by *delegating* their tokens to a particular validator: the tokens are locked in the PoS system and the target validator can then use those tokens as voting power in the consensus mechanism.

 This article is divided into three main sections.
 First, we describe the mechanics and configuration of the epoched PoS system.
 Then we describe Namada's novel approach to slashing for validator misbehavior.
 Finally, we describe the inflation and rewards system within the PoS module.

 # Epoched Proof of Stake

 The native staking token in Namada is identified as *NAM*.
 We call the smallest denomination of this token *namnam*, where 1 million *namnam* is equal to 1 *NAM*.

-Namada's epoched PoS model is influenced by that of [Cosmos](https://github.com/cosmos/cosmos-sdk/blob/019444ae4328beaca32f2f8416ee5edbac2ef30b/docs/architecture/adr-039-epoched-staking.md#pipelining-the-epochs).
-Sets of blocks are batched into epochs, which are periods of time that have some fixed configuration of the PoS system.
+An epoch defines a grouped set of consecutive blocks and a period of time that have some fixed configuration of the PoS system.
 For example, the set of validators who participate in the consensus protocol and their associated consensus voting powers can only change at the boundary of two epochs and are constant throughout the duration of one.

 Namada employs epoched staking for two main reasons:
-- Light clients become more efficient because there are fewer state changes (particularly validator set changes) to store, resulting in fewer headers needed to verify state
+- Light clients become more efficient because there are fewer state changes (particularly validator set changes) to keep track of, resulting in quicker state verification
-	- TODO: maybe need to reword
-	- Q: does this light client efficiency apply only to IBC or also for Eth?
-- Eventually, Namada (and the larger Anoma ecosystem) will rely on the Ferveo DKG protocol to encrypt transactions in the mempool.
+- Eventually, Namada (and the larger Anoma ecosystem) will rely on the [Ferveo DKG protocol](https://eprint.iacr.org/2022/898) to encrypt transactions in the mempool.
 Ferveo must know the validator set for a near-future epoch in order to have sufficient time to compute the DKG in advance of the given epoch.

 Thus, changes to the state of the PoS system are enqueued to take effect at some epoch in the future, the lengths of which we refer to as *offsets* relative to the epoch in which the transaction is submitted.
 Most state changes, including validator set updates, take effect at the *pipeline offset* - 2 epochs into the future.
 The other important offset in the model is the *unbonding offset* of 21 epochs, primarily the length of time before an unbond becomes withdrawable.

-**Important parameters in the Namada PoS model**
+**Important parameters in the Namada PoS model (followed by their default values)**
 - Duration of a block: ~ 5 - 10 seconds
 - Duration of an epoch: ~ 1 day
 - Pipeline offset length: 2 epochs